Major Bummer: Concept and development

 Creator John Arcudi developed the concept of the series in 1992 and pitched it to DC Comics under the title "Captain Slack-Ass".
 DC rejected this title and also insisted that the series be set in the mainstream DC Universe.

+Arcudi and penciler Doug Mahnke, both of whom were in their 30s when the series was produced, admitted that they found it hard to empathize with a teenage slacker.
+Mahnke went so far as to visit malls and sketch passing teenagers just "to get reference".

 Plot synopsis

-Two alien college students, Zinnac and Yoof, are doing their thesis on heroes in Earth culture.
+Two alien college students, Zinnak and Yoof, are doing their thesis on heroes in Earth culture.
 To further their study, they send through the mail EEMs or Extreme Enhancement Modules that, when opened, endow the recipient with superpowers.

 Due to the incompetence of Yoof, an EEM is sent to Lou Martin, a slacker, instead of Martin Louis, an upwardly mobile young lawyer and philanthropist.
 Lou receives superhuman strength and intelligence.
 Unfortunately, because Lou is so lazy, he is only able to use his intelligence either subconsciously or during moments of extreme concentration.
-Despite this flaw, Lou becomes an erudite and intelligent individual, but gaining powers is actually an inconvenience to him.
+Despite this flaw, Lou was an erudite and intelligent individual already.
+Gaining powers is actually an inconvenience to him.
 Lou's EEM is designed to attract trouble and the other superhumans whom Martin would have chosen to lead.

 The other "superheroes" are Val Andrist, the environmentalist daughter of an Ice Cream magnate who can fly; Francis Dutton, an aromatherapist hippie with a sonic scream; Lauren Isley, an elderly woman who can predict the future (but is so absent-minded she got confused with the past); a cat that became a giant when scared; and "Gecko", a nerdish man who can stick to walls.

 EEMs were also gifted to a group of supervillains and attracted to one another in order to ensure battles would occur (e.g. the loser-turned-monster Nunzio, whom Lou brain-damaged via unintentional electrocution).
 Other stories involved a Nazi dinosaur from a parallel universe named Tyrannosaurus Reich, a demon-possessed toddler, carnivorous alien worms, an overly adoring fan of Lou's that tried to kill him to make him more famous, and an alien time traveler that destroyed time.